programacion-bucle-dowhile

 // rest of the code

-• If the condition evaluates to true, the loop repeats and the block of code executes again
+• If the condition evaluates to true, the loop repeats and the code block executes again

-Equivalence with WHILE loop
+Equivalence with WHILE Loop

 That with a WHILE loop looks like this: